Everything you need to know about eBay for Charity. It's all here.

 If your charity would like to sell its own goods, you'll need to set up an eBay account and add your eBay ID as a "Direct Seller" in your PayPal Giving Fund account.

-You can learn more about how to benefit from eBay for Charity by visiting the eBay Business Centre.
+You can learn more about how to benefit from eBay for Charity by visiting eBay Seller Centre.

 eBay may be able to give you some extra advice and support.
 You can learn more on our Special Auctions page.